hiteshsp/cut-it/README.md

     $ gunicorn --bind 0.0.0.0:5000 wsgi:app
 ```

-I have created an nginx reverse proxy and attached an ssl certificate to it for production ready system.
+I have created an nginx reverse proxy and attached an ssl certificate to it to make it production ready
+system.
+You can find the systemd file 'cut-it.service' and an environment file 'cut-it.env'

 #### Unit Tests
 To run the unit tests